 Poison Shot is both an AOE and DoT.
 Upon hitting a target (or ground) with this ability, a poison cloud is created.
 Any enemy that walks into the cloud is poisoned and will take damage over time for a duration.
 As this ability is upgraded you will receive higher DoT damage and will do more damage to your target if you hit it directly.

 The next ability in the tree is Evade Shot.
 This ability is very effective at helping you kite your target.
 This ability will allow you to leap back, away from your target, and shoot an arrow that will deal increased weapon damage.
-As you upgrade Evade shot, you will also be able to knock back your target.
+As you upgrade Evade shot, you will also be able to push back your target.
 This will further enhance your kiting capabilities, and you will gain haste.
 Haste is a movement speed buff that will also enhance your kiting capabilities.

 The last ability in this tree is Rain of Arrows.
 Rain of Arrows is an AOE ability that shoots a barrage of arrows 3 meters wide that deal increased weapon damage.
 As you progress through the ability you will also enhance Rain of Arrows to deal DoT damage in the form of a bleed as well.
 The last upgrade to the ability also applies a slow for a short duration to anyone in the barrage of arrows.